SeeedDocument/Seeed-WiKi/docs/GrovePi_Plus.md

 ###   Connect the GrovePi to the Raspberry Pi

-<dl><dd>First, mount your GrovePi on the Raspberry Pi.
+First, mount your GrovePi on the Raspberry Pi.
 The GrovePi slides over top of the Raspberry Pi as shown in the picture below.

 ![](https://github.com/SeeedDocument/GrovePi_Plus/raw/master/img/GrovePiPlus_wiki_3.jpg)